KenKundert/why-invest-in-bitcoin/README.rst

 well against Bitcoin.

-When gold started to increase in value the US would dump gold on to the market to damp the rise.
+When gold started to increase in value the US would dump gold on to the market to damp the rise and discourage its use.
 This reduced the US gold reserves, which also acts to undercut the rationale for using the dollar as a reserve currency.
 The US is currently trying to hide this situation by refusing to allow its gold reserves to be audited.

 This strategy cannot be used against bitcoin because the US does not hold a significant amount of bitcoin, and if they tried to acquire a substantial